pradeepsinngh/Data-Science-Tutorials/How-To-Handle-Missing-Date.md

    - Not all algorithms fail when there is missing data.
    - There are algorithms that can be made robust to missing data, such as k-Nearest Neighbors that can ignore a column from a distance measure when a value is missing.
    - There are algorithms that can use the missing value as a unique and different value when building the predictive model, such as classification and regression trees.

+   Follow this jupyter notebook for example --

+That's all folks!